 EBSCO has a good support site for their ebooks; if you have problems using these books, check the site at http://support.ebscohost.com/ebooks/

-To check out an EBSCO ebook, you must first create a free account for yourself.
+To check out an EBSCO ebook, you can either use your Google account or create a free account for yourself.
 To do this:

 To download and checkout an ebook: